tip-org/tools-paper/paper.md

 TIP supports higher-order functions, as these often crop up in inductive problems.
-We chose to make all use of these syntactically explicit: they are applied with the operator `@` and can only be created by a lambda function (and not by partial application), So if `succ` is from `Int` to `Int`, we cannot write `(map succ xs)`, but instead write `(map (lambda ((x Int)) (succ x)) xs)`.
+We chose to make all use of these syntactically explicit: they are applied with the operator `@` and can only be created by a lambda function (and not by partial application).
+So if `succ` is from `Int` to `Int`, we cannot write `(map succ xs)`, but instead write `(map (lambda ((x Int)) (succ x)) xs)`.
 And in the definition of `map`, we use `(@ f x)` to apply